Your Thinking Style Determines Your Results – What Kind of Thinker Are You?

 Scientists have identified two main streams of information processing — perception and ordering — and four thinking styles.
 Let’s explore those four thinking styles in more depth and help you identify your own unique thinking style.
 Your thinking style is unique to you as is your processing capability.
 There are no wrong styles.

 Realists or Concrete Sequential (CS) thinkers are based in reality.
 They process information in an ordered, sequential, linear way.
 To them, reality consists of what they can detect through their physical sense of sight, touch, sound, taste, and smell.
 They notice and recall details easily and remember facts, specific information, formulas, and rules with ease.
-“Hands on” is a good way for these people to learn.
+“Hands-on” is a good way for these people to learn.
 If you are Concrete Sequential, build on your organizational strengths.
 Provide yourself with details.
 Break your projects down into specific steps.
 Set up quiet work environments.

 |REALIST (Concrete Sequential)|

 |Wants concrete timelines and goals||Is not a fan of brainstorming|

 |Has a black and white outlook||Is not very creative or imaginative|

 |Is a busy, “can’t sit still” type||Sometimes comes across as dismissive or arrogant|

 |Looks for the next challenge||Struggles with abstract discussions|

 |Prefers a quiet, orderly environment||Struggles with doing things in a way that is not “the norm”|

 |Can take any situation or project and make it better by following ordering steps|